-How to check your property boundaries
+Checking your property boundaries

 You can check the boundaries by looking at the property documents or the title deeds.
 If you don’t already have them, you can order property documents on the Registers of Scotland website.

-If you rent your home, your tenancy agreement may state where the boundaries of your property are.
+If you rent your home, your tenancy agreement might state where the boundaries of your property are.
 If it doesn’t, or you don't have a written tenancy agreement, you can contact your landlord.
 You can find your landlord’s contact details by searching the Scottish Landlord Register.

 If you want to put up a wall or a fence